Taiyo Sugiura

 Taiyo Sugiura (杉浦 太陽, Sugiura Taiyō) (born March 10, 1981) is a Japanese actor.

 Early life

 Sugiura was born in Okayama, Japan.
 He has a brother, Takao (太雄), who is two years younger.
 Sugiura attended Neyagawa 1st Junior High School (Neyagawa Middle School) and Osaka Sangyo University Senior High School, where he graduated from in 1999.

 Career

 Sugiura made his debut in 1998 with TV Asahi, where he appeared in several dramas.
 In 2001, he was cast in and starred for Ultraman Cosmos.
 This was followed by his appearance in the 2003 Ultraman Cosmos vs. Ultraman Justice: The Final Battle.

 Personal life

 On June 17, 2007, Sugiura married Nozomi Tsuji while she was three months pregnant; the marriage was confirmed to be a shotgun wedding.
 Sugiura and Tsuji met in April 2006 through mutual friends.
 The couple have five children, two daughters and three sons.
 Beginning in 2024, their eldest daughter Noa Sugiura has gained fame in Japan as a social media influencer.

-On September 15, 2020, Sugiura tested positive for COVID-19.